 On the eve of EMC’s big 2016 flash announcement, I thought it an apt time to take a look back through history of how EMC’s flash strategy has evolved.
 Nearly four years ago, I wrote a blog, “31 Flavors of Flash.”
-I pointed out that EMC’s flash strategy was, well, fragmented at best, and that buyers should be careful about committing to any EMC flash product, given their strategy at the time.
+I pointed out that EMC’s strategy was, well, fragmented at best, and that buyers should be careful about committing to any EMC product, given their strategy at the time.
 Let’s look at what’s transpired since that original blog.

 Fast forward four years, and some things have changed, while some remain the same: